 The role of trends in a time of sustainability and slow living

-In a time that seemingly moves faster than ever before, but sees a desire for a slow life filled with more meaningful things—opposed to just more—reign supreme, should retailers still be designing and purchasing products for their customers based on trends?
+In a time that seemingly moves faster than ever before, but sees a desire for a slow life filled with more meaningful things—opposed to just more—should retailers still be designing and purchasing products for their customers based on trends?

 Know the why